anindyahepth/BatchNorm_in_Transformers_CV/README.md

-Batch Normalization is a powerful regularization method for Neural Networks which can substantially speed up the learning process in CNNs.
+Batch Normalization is a powerful regularization method that can substantially speed up the learning process in deep neural networks.
 On the other hand, LayerNorm is used as the default normalization technique in Transformers.
 We investigate the impact of Batch Normalization in the most basic Transformer-based model for image classification - the Vision Transformer (ViT).